 - type an asterisk, square brackets around the acronym and a colon, then the full name, for example *[DWP]: Department for Work and Pensions

 - make sure there is no space between the asterisk and the square bracket

 When you have more than one acronym, list:

 - each one on a new line

-- both plurals and singulars, but not possessives, eg DFT’s
+- both plurals and singulars, but not possessives, for example DFT’s

-- plurals ahead of singulars, eg HGVs before HGV
+- plurals ahead of singulars, for example HGVs before HGV

 See the style guide for how to use acronyms.